Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Abstract

 \section{Abstract}

 Supervised neural network training has led to significant progress on single-channel sound separation.
 This approach relies on ground truth isolated sources, which precludes scaling to widely available mixture data and limits progress on open-domain tasks.
 The recent \emph{mixture invariant training} (MixIT) method enables training on in-the-wild data; however, it suffers from two outstanding problems.
 First, it produces models which tend to over-separate, producing more output sources than are present in the input.
 Second, the exponential computational complexity of the MixIT loss limits the number of feasible output sources.
-These problems interact: increasing the number of output sources exacerbates over-separation.
 In this paper we address both issues.
 To combat over-separation we introduce new losses: \emph{sparsity} losses that favor fewer output sources and a \emph{covariance} loss that discourages correlated outputs.
 We also experiment with a semantic \emph{classification} loss by predicting weak class labels for each mixture.
-To extend MixIT to larger numbers of sources, we introduce an efficient approximation using a fast least-squares solution, projected onto the MixIT constraint set.
+To handle larger numbers of sources, we introduce an efficient approximation using a fast least-squares solution, projected onto the MixIT constraint set.
 Our experiments show that the proposed losses curtail over-separation and improve overall performance.
 The best performance is achieved using larger numbers of output sources, enabled by our efficient MixIT loss, combined with sparsity losses to prevent over-separation.
 On the FUSS test set, we achieve over 13~dB in multi-source SI-SNR improvement, while boosting single-source reconstruction SI-SNR by over 17~dB.